A low-energy effective Hamiltonian for Landau quasiparticles: I. A unified theory of transport and superfluidity in Fermi liquids: Thermal corrections to the quasiparticle lifetime

+In the case of an isotropic collision probability ($W_+=$ cte), our result gives ${\Delta\Gamma({{\pF}})}/{\Gamma_{\rm FL}(\pF)}=-14\zeta(3)({T}/{\vF\pF})$.
+Since the two assumptions we made to arrive at \eqqref{DeltaGamma} are valid for an isotropic probability, this result is exact.
+It contradicts the result of Pethick et al. \cite{BaymPethick} by a crucial factor 2.

-Using a new renormalisation scheme, we have formulated an intuitive and controlled construction of the Landau quasiparticles and the effective Hamiltonian governing their dynamics.
+Using an hamiltonian renormalisation scheme, we have formulated an intuitive and controlled construction of the Landau quasiparticles and the effective Hamiltonian governing their dynamics.
 Instead of the usual momentum cutoff, we introduce an energy cutoff $\Lambda$ that separates resonant from off-resonant couplings.
 In this framework, we interpret the quasiparticle annihilation operator $\hat \gamma$ as the bare operator $\hat a$ dressed only by the off-resonant couplings.
 This dressing is implemented through a unitary transformation, which becomes a Continuous Unitary Transformation (CUT) in the limit of infinitesimal variations of $\Lambda$.

-To truncate the infinite series generated when expressing the Hamiltonian in terms of $\hat\gamma$ and $\hat\gamma^\dagger$, we introduced the fluctuations of the density field $\delta(\hat\gamma^\dagger_\alpha\hat\gamma_{\beta})$ around its Fermi-sea expectation value.
-Truncated to terms quadratic in these fluctuations, our effective Hamiltonian contains the functional of Fermi liquid theory via the diagonal terms ($\alpha=\beta$).
-Crucially, the same truncation also retains the full collision amplitude $\mathcal{A}_{\sigma\sigma'}(\pp_1,\pp_2|\pp_3,\pp_4)$ encoded in the off-diagonal terms $\alpha\neq\beta$.
-This provides a single Hamiltonian describing both the interactions and the collisions of Landau quasiparticles, unifying ingredients that are usually treated separately.
-The interaction function $f$, the forward scattering amplitude and the BCS pairing amplitude appear as different limits of a general amplitude $\mathcal{A}$ regularized by $\Lambda$.
+Truncated to terms quadratic in the fluctuations $\delta(\hat\gamma^\dagger\hat\gamma)$ of the quasiparticle density field about the Fermi sea average, our effective Hamiltonian gathers the interaction function $f_{\sigma\sigma'}$ of Fermi liquid theory, the BCS pairing amplitude $g_{\sigma\sigma'}$, and the finite-angle collision amplitude in a single function $\mathcal{A}$ regularized by $\Lambda$; it thereby unifies ingredients that are usually treated separately.
+Both $f_{\sigma\sigma'}$ and $\mathcal{A}$ reach stationary values for $\Lambda\ll\EF$, which makes them good effective parameters that can be used to express the physical observables.
+Conversely, the pairing amplitude retains a logarithmic dependence on $\Lambda$.
+We explain how to regularize this dependence to form the renormalized pairing strength $G_{\sigma\sigma'}$, which is independent of $\Lambda$.